dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

 You might notice a [FeedOptions](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.aspx) attribute, this lets you define things like the size of result sets or pagination.
-If we are creating a query that we know we will get just one result, it’s a performant good practice to set the [MaxItemCount](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.maxitemcount.aspx) property to 1:
+If we are creating a query that will return just one result, it’s a performant good practice to set the [MaxItemCount](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.maxitemcount.aspx) property to 1:

 ```cs
 var feedOptions = new FeedOptions() { MaxItemCount = 1 };